suddentruth/SupermarketClarity/README.md

 To see an example for how this can look like see [here](Example/Data/CSV%20Results/REWE/complete_items_categories.csv).

 ### CLEAN_UP.py
 Sometimes you may want to cleanup your mess.
 This script helps you with this.
-It can remove the files for a market or also if no market was provided in the EXECUTE_ME.py scripts.
+It can remove the files for a market created by the EXECUTE_ME.py script.

-**Parameter no parameter**

-``python3.12 CLEAN_UP.py``

 **Parameter market**